altruios/namshubettulpa/public/namshubettuple/the-start-of-bad-things.md

 ~Really strange thoughts, thoughts with power and shape can be incredibly taxing.~ ~But it’s like a muscle - the more you do it, the stronger you get.~ ~So he practiced.~
-~Every single day after his training, until he could stomach it… but still - he fainted.~ ~It wasn’t for long, he hadn’t even hit the ground yet before he came back to...~ ~Most of the time he caught himself...~
+~Every single day after his training, until he could stomach it...~ ~but still - he fainted.~
+~It wasn’t for long, he hadn’t even hit the ground yet before he came back to...~ ~Most of the time he caught himself...~
 ~The more experienced one’s, the one’s doing this for hundreds of years, didn’t even black out.~